15 of the Most Endangered Languages in the World

 Before Europeans came to America, between 500 and 800 Native Americans likely spoke the Chemehuevi language, which originated in the Mojave Desert, though less than two dozen speakers are fluent now.
 Arizona’s Colorado River Indian Reservation, for instance, had only three to five native speakers in 2008, the youngest of which was 53.
 Check out these English words you won’t find in any other language.

 The Kallawaya, a group of male healers in Bolivian villages, pass their secret language down, normally from father to son.
 Because they don’t teach the language widely, it’s hard to lock down just how many speakers are left, but most estimates agree there are fewer—perhaps far fewer—than 200 speakers left.

 Linguists didn’t even know this Malaysian language existed until this year, when Swedish researchers realized some locals in a Malay Peninsula village were using vocabulary, grammar, and sounds unique from the Jahai language they were studying.
 They estimate the village has just 280 speakers.
-Learn the most common second language (besides English and Spanish) doctors speak in your state.

 Even though there are more than 3,000 members of the Pawnee Nation of Oklahoma (whose tribe originated in modern-day Nebraska), only a “handful”—likely fewer than ten—are native speakers of their traditional language.
 Textbooks and speaking lessons attempt to keep the Pawnee language alive.

 The ancient language Dunser is still used in special occasions like marriage proposals and weddings in a Papua, Indonesia, island village, but it had just three speakers left in 2011.
 The two adults, in their 60s and 70s, almost died in earthquakes and floods that threatened the community that year, so Oxford University linguists rushed to document the critically endangered language.